-After a thorough examination of the injured area and your spine as a whole, a diagnosis will be made and treatment may begin.
+After a thorough examination of the injured area diagnosis is made and treatment may begin.

-In most cases, patients who are suffering from whiplash can expect a full recovery if the right measures are taken.
+Patients suffering from whiplash can often expect a good recovery with the right measures are taken.

 Whiplash is a painful condition that sometimes won’t go away on its own.
 If you are suffering from prolonged neck stiffness and pain or any other symptoms resulting from trauma to your neck, we hope that you will contact Westside Chiropractic LLC today to schedule an appointment.
 Westside Chiropractic LLC is ready to get you on the road to recovery.